 The plant is hairless, and upright in shape, with a pale stem and deeper green leaves.
 It grows from a crown, with erect tufted stems.
 The leaves are trifoliate and alternate, with narrow ovate leaflets.
 The terminal leaflets is on a longer stalk than the laterals.
 The leaflet margins are notably toothed towards the apex.
 The stipules at the base of the leaf are toothed and taper to a point.
 The flower heads are purple in colour, with distinctive coiled fruits forming later on.
 The plant has a very strong taproot, reaching many metres into the soil profile.

 Average seeds per kg - 500 000.
 Average protein content 20-22%.
 Also known as alfalfa in the USA.
 It can cause bloat, especially in cattle.
-Winter hardy types should be used in the UK, these generally have winter dormancy and survive through the winter as a crown, before growing strongly in spring.
+Use a Rhizobia strain of Rhizobium Meliloti as an inoculant Winter hardy types should be used in the UK, these generally have winter dormancy and survive through the winter as a crown, before growing strongly in spring.
 In the UK we aim for varieties with a dormancy rating between 4 and 5.
 Seed is becoming available which is pre-coated with a rhizobium (inoculant) however variety choice may be limited at times.

 Works well withA grass companion can help smother out weeds, as the lucerne is establishing initially, it can also contribute to yield and aid silage fermentation.
 A companion mix of meadow fescue and Timothy are suitable species, or possibly cocksfoot on very dry ground, at a low rate.